 9. You’ve Claimed Business Credits You’re Not Entitled To

 Falsely claiming business tax credits is one of the “dirty dozen” tax scams the IRS specifically tells taxpayers to avoid.
-And there’s no statue of limitations for these!
+And there’s no statute of limitations for these!

 10. You’ve Lied About Your Income